 Storms, ocean currents, raindrops, avalanches, heat waves and CO2 exchange, it all boils down to physics.
 At Geophysical Institute we explore the driving forces of nature.

-We do research and education in meteorology, oceanography and climate, within four resarch groups:
+We do research and education in meteorology, oceanography and climate, within five research groups:

 Make your studies here